 Edward Fawcett Sharpe is a Filmmaker, Freelance Videographer/Editor, and the Technical Coordinator at CFMDC.
 Just ask him about codec’s!

 Genne has been with the CFMDC since 2007.
 She has worked on the technical team for several film festivals including; Toronto International Film Festival, Hot Docs and Inside Out LGBT Film Festival.
-Genne holds a Masters in Cinema and Film Archiving from the University of East Anglia, Norwich, UK and is pursuing a PhD in Cinema and Media Studies at York University, Toronto.
-She has worked on projects at the BFI National Archive, Berkhamsted, UK and UNESCO, Paris, France.
+Genne holds a Masters in Cinema and Film Archiving from the University of East Anglia and is pursuing a PhD in Cinema and Media Studies at York University.
+She has worked on projects at the BFI National Archive, Berkhamsted, and UNESCO, Paris.
 Her research interests include: traditional and counter archival theory, critical theory and experience, and regimes of perspective in documentary practice.
 She lives with Hoito.

 John is currently finishing up his Bachelor of Science at the University of Toronto with a focus in Computer Science.
 He holds a Bachelor of Fine Arts from The Cooper Union, and has interest in integrating his art practice with computer programming.